Meet the team

 I believe it is crucial to keep mental health high on people’s agendas, both locally and nationally, with individuals and with our strategic partners, other experts and professionals.
 It keeps me on my toes!

-Head of Training and Consultancy
+Head of Training, Consultancy and Business Management

-Head of Finance and Resources
+Head of Finance & Resources

 I feel honoured to be working for a charity that is raising awareness of mental health and supporting people to live well.
 Having experienced my own challenges, I am passionate about ensuring that mental health and people’s wellbeing is high on the agenda.

 I have worked in the charity sector for many years as a finance professional and was privileged to join CPSL Mind in January 2023 as Head of Finance.